Introduction to modern business project management

 For the first time, the whole team could see the entirety of the task ahead of them.
-There was quiet in the room for a moment, before murmurings rose about how much work there was, how it was ‘too much’ and how they ‘couldn’t possibly get it all done’.
+There was quiet in the room for a moment before murmurings rose about how much work there was, how it was ‘too much,’ and how they ‘couldn’t possibly get it all done.

 Agility to manage complexity

 Initially, Sarah had some concerns.
 She’d heard stories of arguments in the software delivery community about two different approaches to delivering projects.
 She asked whether it was better to deliver with Waterfall or Agile.
-Do Both! was Jez’ response.
-He pointed her to an article at tcgen.com, advocating a blended approach.
-He then went on to explain how it was important not to get fixated on any one approach.
-Rather, take the best ideas from both and adapt them to the unique environment at Cult-Culture.
-We need to rise above the waterfall vs agile debate, he said.
+Do Both! was Jez’s response.
+He pointed her to an article at tcgen.com advocating a blended approach.
+He then explained how it was important not to get fixated on any one approach.
+Instead, take the best ideas from both and adapt them to the unique environment at Cult-Culture.
+We need to rise above the waterfall vs. agile debate, he said.

-It took several attempts, but after a while, the team had established that they could sell a limited run of tee-shirts (large size only) with only minimal changes to systems, and by using storage space in the corner of the office where the Christmas decorations were normally stored.
+It took several attempts, but after a while, the team had established that they could sell a limited run of tee-shirts (large size only) with minimal changes to systems and by using storage space in the corner of the office where the Christmas decorations were usually stored.
 It wasn’t groundbreaking, but everyone quickly recognized that this small, thin slice of the solution could be delivered rapidly with minimal effort.
-This would allow them to see whether clothing would actually sell, and start generating some user feedback.
-The marketing team was excited once again and started planning how they would solicit customer feedback.
+This would allow them to see whether clothing would sell and start generating some user feedback.
+The marketing team was excited again and started planning how they would solicit customer feedback.

-Depending on the outcome from the first slice, the next iteration could focus on broadening the product line, improving the supply chain, adding sizing options and automated returns policies or even something entirely different based on user feedback.
+Depending on the outcome from the first slice, the next iteration could focus on broadening the product line, improving the supply chain, adding sizing options and automated returns policies, or even something entirely different based on user feedback.

 A New Normal

 Other parts of the project continued with an agile approach.
 Changes to the website could be deployed rapidly and to a small percentage of site visitors.
-This meant changes could be deployed faster than ever and rolled back in an instant if ever there was a problem.
-Whilst Agile is generally seen as an IT software project delivery approach, it was adopted by the marketing team for their campaigns, and by HR for managing improvements to their human resources systems.
+This meant changes could be deployed faster than ever and rolled back instantly if there was a problem.
+While Agile is generally seen as an IT software project delivery approach, it was adopted by the marketing team for their campaigns and by HR for managing improvements to their human resources systems.